Hams Hall power stations: Hams Hall C

 Following privatisation in 1990, the station was operated by Powergen.
 The C station closed in 1992.
 Its two chimneys and three cooling towers were demolished on 15 December 1993, under darkness.

 Proposed D station

 In 1968 the site was considered for a fourth power station.
 The CEGB made routine investigations into the feasibility of a D station, but nothing was ever built.

 Post closure

 After closure and demolition of the power stations an industrial estate was constructed on the site.
 Alfred McAlpine were involved in the construction work of the new estate.
 The site is still owned by E.ON, the current form of PowerGen, and known as Hams Hall Distribution Park.

+A grid battery, EDF Energy's Hams Hall BESS, with 350 MW of power output and 1,243 MWh of storage capacity is under construction.
+A second phase is planned to increase this to 400 MW output and 1,424 MWh of storage capacity.